top of page

 The verb 'manumit' has its etymological origins deeply rooted in Latin.
 It can be traced back to the Latin words 'manu,' which means 'by hand,' and 'mittere,' which means 'to release' or 'to send.'
 In ancient Rome, when a slave was granted freedom, it was often symbolized by the act of the slave's owner taking the slave's hand and releasing them, thus signifying their emancipation.
 This act of freeing a slave 'by hand' gave rise to the term 'manumittere' in Latin.
 Over time, this Latin word evolved into 'manumit' in English, describing the legal process of setting a person free from slavery or servitude.
 Therefore, the etymology of 'manumit' underscores the historical significance of the physical act of releasing a person from bondage, highlighting the importance of this legal and moral transformation.

-Find the meaning of manumit
+Quiz: Find the meaning of the verb manumit:

 Try Again!